latest nhpb_banner 1__compressed2

 • Free furniture banks - The St. Vincent de Paul works to help the low income furnish their King County Washington home or apartment.
 Beds, kitchen tables, appliances, pots and pans, and much more is available, or find other places for free furniture near you.

 All of the direct assistance is funded by a combination of funds, donations, and cash grants that are raised by the local Seattle Washington Conference Parishes and churches.
-Money raised from the thrift stores is also used to pay for financial assistance.
+They also have information on other ways to get free cash.
+Money raised from the thrift stores is also used to pay for financial assistance

 Basic Health Care and health assessments are administered.
-This program actually operates from the Seattle Food Bank.
+This program actually operates from the Seattle Food Bank which is a Saint Vincent partner.
 While terms and services can change, the charity may periodically offer free blood pressure checks, flu vaccinations, and other health assessments and check ups.
 St. Vincent De Paul is also looking into eye examinations and other basic medical care assistance.

 Guidance and case management services

-Self-Sufficiency is provided by office staff, a case management team, and other volunteers from the community.
-The different groups coordinate various agency activities.
+Self-Sufficiency is provided by office staff, a case management team, and other volunteers from the St. Vincent de Paul church community.
+The different parishes in King County coordinate various agency activities.
 This is done in an effort to complement each program and to ensure that the charity will deliver a total support package when possible.

 The self-sufficiency programs can help individuals transition from barriers created by homelessness, poverty, incarceration, and other distressed situations.
-The goal is to have people start a new beginning.
+The goal is to have people start a new beginning with an action plan in place.
 The goals of the St. Vincent organization are to help people regain self-sufficiency, find a job, increase their income, and get back on their feet.

 Apply for King County Society of Saint Vincent programs

 Dozens of churches are part of the faith based, religious charity.
 Whether food, one time or long term financial help or housing, or basic needs, assistance is offered.
 The main phone number in the greater Seattle area is 206-767-6449.
+While the office is at 5950 Fourth Avenue South, Seattle, WA 98108.
 Call to speak to a St. Vincent staff member.

 By Jon McNamara